alphagov/paas-alpha-tsuru-terraform/README.md

 Change into one of the provider sub-directories before executing `terraform` commands.

 For usage, refer to the [Terraform CLI doc](https://www.terraform.io/docs/commands/index.html).

+To create your own environment, you need to pass a variable of the name you want to give it, e.g. `terraform apply -var env=my-new-environment`.

 We have found that `terraform destroy` doesn't work reliably.
 Possible cause [this issue](https://github.com/hashicorp/terraform/issues/1203).
 Workaround is to delete manually via the console.